Leadership In Controlled Gene Expression

 Sudden infant death syndrome (SIDS) is the leading cause of death in the postneonatal period in children in developed countries.
 Although the conditions resulting in death are not understood, there is evidence mainly from anatomical studies that point to abnormalities in the brain's serotonin system which makes infants susceptible for SIDS.
 As such, significant differences in the number of serotonin receptors and serotonergic neurons are detected in the brainstem of SIDS babies which are suspected to cause altered serotonin homeostasis, leading to sudden death.

 In a recent publication in Science Cornelius Gross and colleagues from the European Molecular Biology Laboratory (EMBL) in Monterotondo, Italy, report their findings on transgenic mice with deficient serotonin regulation.
 The genetically modified mice carry a Tet- controlled expression cassette of the serotonin 1A autoreceptor.
 Mice conditionally overexpressing Htr1a (Htr1aRO) developed normally until day 21 but then died to a high percentage before reaching adulthood.
 Death could be prevented by treating these mice with Doxycyline, thereby reverting receptor overexpression.
-Careful radiotelemetric monitoring revealed that bradycardia and hypothermia always preceeded death indicating a general failure to maintain sympathetic tone.
+Careful radiotelemetric monitoring revealed that bradycardia and hypothermia always preceded death indicating a general failure to maintain sympathetic tone.
 Infants that have been monitored during SIDS events displayed similar symptoms.
 Thus in contrast to serotonin knockout mice which are viable, this novel Tet-controlled disease model mimics critical aspects of this fatal syndrom and may help identify diagnostic markers and prophylactic measures for the prevention of SIDS..

 To top